 *State and federal laws regarding the practice of Pet Massage vary widely and are subject to change.
 Since ABC has no jurisdiction regarding state and federal laws revolving around the practice of Pet Massage, ABC highly recommends that potential students educate themselves on the state and federal laws and regulations and how that may affect their practice of Pet Massage before purchasing the ABC Pet Massage Short Term Program.
 It’s the responsibility of potential students to determine what laws and regulations their state has adopted to govern the practice of Pet Massage.
 ABC doesn’t assume any responsibility for state or federal regulations that prohibit or limit the practice of pet massage by the student.

 Dog daycare service is rapidly expanding; it has grown by more than 12 percentage points over the past 10 years and will continue to do so.
 Done correctly, doggie daycare service can be incredibly lucrative.
 Learn how to do it right and reap the benefits of this growing market by enrolling in ABC’s Doggie Daycare Short Term Program.

 In this course you will find everything you need to know to start and run a successful doggie daycare.
-This program contains over 400 pages of detailed material, covering facility considerations, insurance, licensing and permit requirements, equipment needs, marketing and promotional advice, daily care and activities for dogs, and working with owners.
+This program contains over 400 pages of detailed digital material, covering facility considerations, insurance, licensing and permit requirements, equipment needs, marketing and promotional advice, daily care and activities for dogs, and working with owners.
 Doggie Daycare is approved by the International Association of Animal Behavior Consultants (IAABC), the International Association of Canine Professionals (IACP) and the National Association of Dog Obedience Instructors (NADOI) for CEU credits.